Service to Arkansas

 The College of Education and Health Professions values collaboration among its diverse academic programs.
 As such, the college supports opportunities for students and faculty to engage in Interprofessional Education (IPE).
 To solidify the college’s commitment to IPE, the Interprofessional Education Council (IPEC) was established in 2022 to create a community that embraces, embodies, and enacts the principles of interprofessional practice.
 IPEC aims to educate and train faculty, students, and staff in best practices for interprofessional education, prepare professionals to work collaboratively, and provide support for IPE research.

-In the Spring of 2024, representatives from IPEC visited Indiana University’s Interprofessional Practice and Education Center (IU IPE).
+In Spring 2024, representatives from IPEC visited Indiana University’s Interprofessional Practice and Education Center (IU IPE).
 As a follow-up, Dr. Barbara Maxwell, Associate Dean and IU IPE Director, led a day-long workshop on June 20 for over 45 faculty members, department heads, program coordinators, and deans, helping to develop actionable future steps for interprofessional education in the college.

 Service to Arkansas Award